Mary Glowrey: Life in India

 In October 1915, Glowrey read a pamphlet about the life of Agnes McLaren, a pioneering Scottish missionary doctor, and the need for women doctors in India, and felt called to serve as a medical missionary doctor there.

 Glowrey discerned this religious vocation over subsequent years with her spiritual director, Father William Lockington SJ.
 She left Melbourne on 21 January 1920 and never returned to Australia.
 She arrived in Guntur, India on 12 February.
 She joined the Congregation of Jesus Mary Joseph and took the religious name Mary of the Sacred Heart.

 In 1922, after the completion of her novitiate, Glowrey began practising as a doctor.
 The basic dispensary where Glowrey began her medical mission work in Guntur grew into St Joseph’s Hospital.
 Glowrey provided direct medical care for hundreds of thousands of patients, most of them marginalised women.
 She trained local women to be compounders (dispensers), midwives and nurses.

 In 1943 Glowrey founded the Catholic Health Association of India (then called the Catholic Hospitals' Association).
 Today, its 3500+ members auspice the care of more than 21 million annually.

 Death and legacy

 Glowrey died in Bangalore from cancer on 5 May 1957 at 69 years of age.

 She was inducted onto the Victorian Honour Roll of Women in 2015.

 On the occasion of the Catholic Health Association of India's Platinum Jubilee in 2018, Liliane Fonds announced funding for Mary Glowrey - Liliane Brekelmans Disability Awards.

 The Mary Glowrey Museum in Melbourne published her partial autobiography with commentary in 2021.

+On 21 November 2025 Pope Leo XIV issued a decree which recognised her life of heroic virtues and thus accorded her the title Venerable.

+The St John's Medical College Alumni Association, presents the Sr Dr Mary Glowrey Award, its most prestigious award, among its deserving alumni, to recognize outstanding contributions to improving healthcare among underserved communities.